JeremyLWright/JeremyLWright.github.io/content/posts/2015-10-03-system-languages-should-include-webapps.markdown

 Architectures.
 [LinkedIn][linkedin] maintains a beautiful and informative blog about engineering a massively-online-multiplayer-role-playing-game, also known as a social network.
 At it's heart are a number of services, written in various languages, all linked together via HTTP.
+HTTP is the key that binds them all.
+D is on-board with HTTP, and embracing the Web.
+Rust appears to be as well.
+This is certainly a massive opportunity to compete with C++ at the heart of its entrenchment, enterprise services.

-As I work on my own personal project, I like to use compiled languages.
+As I work on my own personal projects, I like to use compiled languages.
 I have quite a bit of experience with Django, but I don't feel confident to build a large, long-term project in a duck-typed language.
 At risk of sounding like a Haskeller, a strong type system really does help enforce a consistent